josephadel25/josephadel25/README.md

 <p align="center">
 🎓 Artificial Intelligence Student at Helwan University
 <br>
-GPA: <strong>3.5 / 4.0</strong> | Passionate about Machine Learning, Deep Learning & Evolutionary Algorithms
+🌟 Passionately exploring the depths of **Machine Learning, Deep Learning, and Evolutionary Algorithms**.
 </p>
 ---

 ## 🧠 About Me